The History of National Nurses Week

 A: Celebrating Nurse Appreciation Week raises awareness of the nursing profession's importance, acknowledges nurses' hard work and dedication, and encourages a supportive community.

-Q: What environmentally friendly gift ideas can be considered for Nurse Appreciation Week?
+Q: What are some good gift ideas for Nurse Appreciation Week?

 Q: Is there a global equivalent to National Nurses Week?